A Forgotten Star : Mitsubishi GTO Twin Turbo

 That was what Mitsubishi was aiming for when they created the GTO Twin Turbo, sold in the U.S as the 3000 GT VR-4.
 It does away the boxy look of a GT-R or the bulkiness of a Supra and went for a low profile, sleek shape of an RX-7 or the Honda NSX.

-To keep up with the other rivaling Japanese automakers, Mitsubishi drenched the GTO with technology like giving the robust 3.0 V6 two turbochargers with bigger intercooler to produce 300hp.
-To keep all that power at bay, all wheel drive with four wheel steering was added with electronic controlled suspension.
+To keep up with the other rivaling Japanese automakers, Mitsubishi drenched the GTO with technology like giving the robust 3.0 V6 two turbochargers with a bigger intercooler to produce 300hp.
+To keep all that power at bay, all wheel drive with four wheel steering was added with electronically controlled suspension.
 That wasn’t all, it’s got active aero with the rear spoiler rises at high speeds to improve stability, and even an active exhaust system that can change exhaust decibel by the touch of a switch.
-Both of these gadgets started to gain popularity in the past few years when the GTO had it back in the 90's.
+Both of these gadgets started to gain popularity in the past few years when the GTO had it back in the '90s.

 In the end, sale for the GTO wasn’t brilliant.
 With the updates Mitsubishi did after the 1993 model year didn't do it any favor.

 Like the R33 GT-R I reviewed last week, the GTO was portrayed in the wrong perspective.
 People expected the GTO to be as nimble and racy as a GTR, RX-7, or the Supra.
 But in reality, the GTO was aiming to be a gentleman's sportscar, a grand tourer that chews up the miles on the freeway rather than bombing downhill on some twisty mountain roads.
 It's a shame that Mitsubishi’s devotion to creating a high tech performance car didn’t pay off.